Frequently asked questions about short-term health insurance in Louisiana

-- At least seven insurers offer short-term health insurance in Louisiana.
+Yes.
+As of mid-2020, there were at least seven insurers offering short-term health insurance in Louisiana.

 Until October 2, 2018, federal regulations limited short-term health plans to no more than three months in duration, and prohibited renewals.
 But the Trump administration relaxed those rules, allowing for much longer short-term plans, unless states impose their own requirements.